Strong female character: Traits

 According to Carina Chocano, the strong female character has become a "cinematic cliché", resulting in character archetypes like the "alpha professional" whose laser-like focus on career advancement has caused her to become a "grim, celibate automaton", and the "gloomy ninja with commitment issues".
 By this metric, the strong female character is a woman with the gendered behavior taken out.
 This is a contrast to the traditional way women are displayed in media, Brooke Shapiro suggests in her research that the scarce times women are at the forefront of the story, they are generally portrayed with the patriarchal ideologies of being emotional and codependent.
 There is no clear consensus on the definition of "strong female character".
-Alexandria Gonzales notes that the characters that fall under this category often described with traditionally masculine characteristics.
+Alexandria Gonzales notes that the characters that fall under this category are often described with traditionally masculine characteristics.

 Another way this is shown is that the strong female character is sometimes distanced from femininity is by subverting the physical characteristics audiences have come to expect from female characters.
 For example, the titular character in Mulan famously rejects her feminine appearance to become a warrior by cutting her long hair with a sword.
 Some believe it describes characters with powerful physical abilities, such as those of Buffy Summers or Katniss Everdeen.
 Others believe it to represent the quality of a character's "inner life" and their relative importance in the story.